jenia/all-capstone-project-summer-2025-team-6/README.md

 **You must run the `python ./dataprep/main_evaluation_fonciere.py` to get the file `evaluation_with_fire_and_coordinates_and_date.csv`
 I did not commit it because it's 100MB big.**

+**datamodel has a python code for time modelling that is only a test since it is not precise we should add feature engineering for it to work better.
+I included only as exemple of reasoning*
+It has a test for monthly fire risk prediction: Monthly_fire_Risk_prediction-test.py to run in python use the command : python ./datamodel/Monthly_fire_risk_prediction-test.py  look at the results the metrics.

 ## Data Cleaning and Merging Pipeline

-*datamodel has a python code for time modelling that is only a test since it is not precise we should add feature engineering for it to work better.
-I included only as exemple of reasoning*

-It has a test for monthly fire risk prediction: Monthly_fire_Risk_prediction-test.py

-to run in python use the command : python ./datamodel/Monthly_fire_risk_prediction-test.py

 1. dataprep/evaluation_fonciere.py:  We use the dataset uniteevaluationfonciere.csv from the website https://donnees.montreal.ca/dataset/unites-evaluation-fonciere